 India is diverse enough to offer all types of tourism destinations in one place.
 Whether you are looking for safari tours, adventures, historical places, cultural diversity, or even modern shopping facilities – you will get everything in this one country.
 Visiting all tourism sites will take you countless visits to the country.
 So to get you started, we have picked some destinations that are unique to India’s culture.
 Each of these will enable you with totally different experiences.

 Explore temples and mosques

-India’s history dates back to thousands of years.
+India’s history dates back thousands of years.
 It has been ruled by Hindus, Muslims, and the British, and each era left significant religious architectures in different parts of the country.
 As a starter, you can visit the Sun temple located in Puri, Odisha.
 This temple is present since the 13th century and has also been marked as UNESCO World Heritage Site.
-It is dedicated to the Indian god of sun, Surya.
+It is dedicated to the Indian god of the sun, Surya.
 This temple had been used by European sailors as an important landmark in the Bay of Bengal in the past.